-- To achieve a better than complying outcome in relation to Section J1 and J2 of the BCA. - To achieve a better than complying outcome in relation to BASIX. - To achieve Passive Solar Design.
+- a Proposals are to achieve a better than complying outcome in relation to Section J1 and J2 of the BCA. - b Proposals are to achieve a better than complying outcome in relation to BASIX. - c Proposals are to achieve Passive Solar Design

-Figure 8: Indicative Building Amenity Features
+Figure 8: Indicative Building Amenity Features (this figure needs to be referred to in the body copy)

-Orientation Dwellings to be orientated to take advantage of the local conditions; to optimise solar access in winter and cooling winds in summer.
-Windows and ventilation openings will be located to take advantage of prevailing winds for cooling while providing protection from the wind during cold winter periods.

-Shading Building facades with large areas of glazing will have a combination of external shading and performance glass to reduce heat transfer and radiant temperatures in proximity to the windows.
+- i Orientation: Dwellings to be orientated to take advantage of the local conditions; to optimise solar access in winter and cooling winds in summer.
+Windows and ventilation openings will be located to take advantage of prevailing winds for cooling while providing protection from the wind during cold winter periods. - ii Shading: Building facades with large areas of glazing will have a combination of external shading and performance glass to reduce heat transfer and radiant temperatures in proximity to the windows.
 Shading will be developed to minimise excessive solar gains in summer yet allow passive solar heating in winter.